xapian/xapian-developer-guide/mentors/index.rst

    issues -- but when it comes to helping someone else, you need to be sure you know exactly what they've done.

-   A lot of our project communication happens on IRC, and it's difficult to read long outputs of commands such as ``make`` there.
-It's helpful to have people copy anything substantial into something like `Pastebin <https://pastebin.com/>`_ or `Gist <https://gist.github.com/>`_ and then provide a link in IRC.
+   A lot of our project communication happens in the Matrix chatroom, and it's difficult to read long outputs of commands such as ``make`` there.
+It's helpful to have people copy anything substantial into something like `Pastebin <https://pastebin.com/>`_ or `Gist <https://gist.github.com/>`_ and then provide a link in chat.
 This can be used for command output, or for the contents of files such as ``config.log``.